hjoliver/e2e/README.md

 1. Then modify to drive the new system - i.e. to use PBS and pump event messages and data availability messages into Kafka, and (regional case) to trigger off of data availability messages in Kafka.
+   1. (run script) set the BATCH_SYS varaible to "pbs" instead of "background" (this will be propagated to both suites).
+Note sure if you need to set the "job host" similarly (depends if your PBS container looks like another host or just like pbs?)
    1. (both suites) replace the *list of handled events* and the event handler command line with the BOM event handler, and the command line form that it expects.